EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 Installation of SpecDeepMap
 ***************************

-SpecDeepMap is available by default in EnMAP-Box from 3.16 onwards until further notice, and has to be installed via Miniforge/Conda.
+SpecDeepMap is available by default in EnMAP-Box from 3.16 onwards until further notice, and python dependencies have to be installed via Miniforge/Conda or OSGeo4W Shell.

 Install QGIS & SpecDeepMap via Miniforge/Conda (cross-platform)
 ===============================================================